 What can I see with the Deutschlandticket?

-The possibilities are pretty much endless but to get you started with some ideas I have written a blog post with my top three itineraries with the Deutschlandticket during your trip to Germany (once it is widely available).
+The possibilities are pretty much endless but to get you started with some ideas I have written a blog post with my top three itineraries for exploring Germany with the Deutschlandticket.